bascan/aws-dropwizard/README.md

     }
 ````

-- Implement the MessageHandler interface and process the messages that you expect to receive in the handle() method:
+- Implement the MessageHandler interface and process the messages that you expect to receive in the handle() method
+(you can register multiple MessageHandler instances with the queue listener):

 ````java
 package ...;